-For those aspiring to become enterprise IT architects, you should know that your road to accomplishing the goal will be demanding.
-Here's some practical advice on how to get in the field and succeed.
+For those aspiring to become enterprise IT architects, you should know that your road to reaching this goal will be demanding.
+Here's some practical advice on how to get started in the field and succeed.

-A young and determined IT professional in the early stages of working life wonders how to get from point A to being taken seriously as a candidate for a job as an enterprise architect.
+A young and determined IT professional in the early stages of working life wonders how to get from point A to being taken seriously as a candidate for an enterprise IT architect job.
 There's a lot of work and study to do, but it can be done.
-We explore some potential steps down that career path.
+Here we explore some potential steps down that career path.

 Thanks and best regards,

-A short reply followed, asking my interlocutor to fill out the Help Me Help You questionnaire, followed by this well-thought-out and nicely detailed reply.
-My answer and advice follow.
-Below is Ray's second response with answers to our questionnaire
+A short reply followed, asking my interlocutor to fill out a brief questionnaire, followed by this well-thought-out and nicely detailed reply.
+My answer and advice follow below.

 Thank you for your prompt reply.
-As requested I have filled up the questionnaire and I have also attached my resume for additional information.
+As requested, I have filled out the questionnaire and I have also attached my resume for additional information.

-I graduated with a diploma in Business Information Technology (from a technical university in 2009).
-Currently, I wish to do a degree; probably in Business Information Systems (this is a top-up kinda of degree that I can get by completing three modules).
-LINK: informaticsglobalcampus.com
+I graduated with a diploma in business information technology (from a technical university in 2009).
+Currently, I wish to do a degree, probably in business information systems (this is a top-up kind of degree that I can get by completing just three modules).

 I have worked for four years and going.
 I have mostly done various IT support roles.
 You may wish to refer to my resume attached for more details.
 Basically, I just do support.

 5. What kinds of certifications interest you?
-Please describe any certification held, is it current or has it lapsed, and when earned.
+Please describe any certification held: Is it current or has it lapsed, and when was it earned?
 How does this fit your overall technical interests?
 Is there anything outside of certification that particularly catches your imagination, or that you'd really like to work on or around?